ABOUT US

 Ground Floor/6 Rowern Court, Box Hill North

-• Avatar General Ledger ★★★★★ in the last week
+• Avatar Peter Deutschmann ★★★★★ in the last week

 This course was brilliant, it was presented in an engaging manner where the participants were able to apply finishes in various manners and see the impact. … More We even were able to take the samples home so we could appreciate how some finishes develop over time.